Shriram-s-DevOps-Notes/Docker/Documents/Docker_Images/Docker_image.md

 | STOPSIGNAL    | Specify the system call signal for exiting a container.              |
 | USER          | Set user and group ID.                                               |
 | VOLUME        | Create volume mounts.                                                |
-| WORKDIR       | Change working directory.
+| WORKDIR       | Change the working directory.

+- To know more about the docker file parameters visit **https://docs.docker.com/engine/reference/builder/**